learnfromgirls/certstrap/README.md

 ```

-If there is no javaws command even available, you will need to install java from java.com first.
+If there is no javaws command even available, you will need to install java from java.com first
+(download the recommended version for your operating system and accept oracles terms and conditions (it is free for personal use).
+Ignore all instructions concerning integrating java with your web browser as we will only use the command line for execution , NOT via the web browser).

-The jawaws command will
+The javaws command will
 most likely fail initially as the self signed certificates are not trusted and there is no infrastructure for timestamps and certificate revocations.

 You can bypass this by adding the website to a list of trusted sites (on each client machine).